MII-Cybersec/pythonidae-challenge/binary/README.md

 3. create statistic of registers (source, destination).
 4. list all memory addresses.
 5. map all branching operations as (source, destination) tuple.

+#### Interoperable

+0. call function from shared library (DLL / SO) based on function name.
+1. get the return value of function call.
+2. pass mutable string and print string after function call.
+3. pass structure to function.